 Revenue.
 The Daqing Dairy Group's revenue increased by 17.7% from RMB433.3 million for the year ended December 31, 2008 to RMB510.0 million for the year ended December 31, 2009, primarily as a result of the improved performance of our milk formula business.
 Revenue from the Daqing Dairy Group's milk formula products increased by 17.8% from RMB366.5 million for the year ended December 31, 2008 to RMB431.6 million for the year ended December 31, 2009, primarily due to the sales growth of the Daqing brand of 37.7% during the year ended December 31, 2009 and the sales growth of the Emilon brand of 11.3% during the year ended December 31, 2009.
-Our Emilon brand of milk formula products, which are targeted at consumers in the middle-to-high income group in the second- and third-tier cities in China, was negatively affected during the year ended December 31, 2009.
-As a result, some consumers within this target customer group switched to imported brands of milk formula products during the year ended December 31, 2009, sales of the Daqing Dairy Group's revenue growth of the Emilon brand products during the year ended December 31, 2009, sales of the Daqing Dairy Group's Emilon brand products still increased despite the difficult market conditions.
+Our Emilon brand of milk formula products, which are targeted at consumers in the middle-to-high income group in the second- and third-tier cities in China, was negatively affected during the year ended December 31, 2009 as a result of the melamine incident that occurred in September 2008.
+As a result, some consumers within this target customer group switched to imported brands of milk formula products during the year ended December 31, 2009, While this resulted in a slower rate of the Daqing Dairy Group's revenue growth of the Emilon brand products during the year ended December 31, 2009, sales of the Daqing Dairy Group's Emilon brand products still increased despite the difficult market conditions.